How to become an out-of-network provider

 What about out-of-network costs

 You may have to address your rates as well.
 OON rates may be higher than in-network prices.
 This can be viewed either as a barrier or as an appropriate value for more transparent, flexible care.
-How your practice sells itself can make all the difference.
+How your practice sells itself will make all the difference.

 Selling strategies for Open Access practices: